 UC Berkeley's School of Law is one of the nation's great centers for legal education, ever exploring and pushing new intellectual boundaries while tackling urgent, real-world issues.
 The law school is also known for its vibrant and engaged community of students and scholars who are committed to providing leadership and making a difference on problems of local, national and global import.
 Currently ranked among the top law schools in the country, the School of Law has ambitious development goals as it looks to continue producing leaders in law, government, and society.

 The Faculty Support Unit (FSU) administrative expert provides comprehensive support to Law School faculty for teaching, research, and pro bono activities.
-The incumbent provides administrative assistance to multiple law professors; To support Law School Faculty, the incumbent performs a broad range of administrative responsibilities which include: legal word processing; editing, research; special events coordination; course material compilation and preparation; financial and budget administration; exam administration and proctoring; and training and development.
-The incumbent will establish methods for analyzing, prioritizing, organizing, and completing detailed, complex administrative tasks; conduct research and provide analyses and solutions to recurring or unusual administrative problems; and apply extensive knowledge of University administrative policies and procedures in addition to principles and practices of the legal field.
+The incumbent provides administrative assistance to multiple law professors; performs a broad range of administrative responsibilities which include: legal word processing; editing, research; special events coordination; course material compilation and preparation; financial and budget administration; exam administration and proctoring; and training and development.
+Establish methods for analyzing, prioritizing, organizing, and completing detailed, complex administrative tasks.
+Conduct research and provide analyses and solutions to recurring or unusual administrative problems.
+Apply extensive knowledge of University administrative policies and procedures in addition to principles and practices of the legal field.

 Course Material Compilation and Preparation